Beginning the Application Process

 You should request your academic records from your educational institutions, and the institutions must send your records directly to LSAC.

-It can take up to two weeks for LSAC to process academic records from US educational institutions, and it can take significantly longer to request and process international records.
+It can take up to two weeks for LSAC to process academic records from educational institutions in the United States, and it can take four weeks or longer for LSAC to process international records.
 We strongly recommend submitting your academic records to LSAC as early in the application process as possible, even before you begin working on other application components.

 If you are enrolled in a postsecondary academic program when you submit your application, then you should submit updated transcripts and records to LSAC once new grades become available.
 LSAC will process your updated academic records and send them to our office automatically so that we can add them to your application.